wso2/msf4j/README.md

 ##Getting Started

-It is really easy to define & deploy a microservice using WSO2 Microservices Server.
+It is really easy to define & deploy a Java microservice using WSO2 MSF4J.
 You simply need to annotate your service and deploy it using a single line of code.
 Check the following [Hello-Service] (samples/helloworld) sample.